SophiaSaks/react-native-with-next/README.md

 ## Test Users

-Here are the available test users for login:
+Here are one of the available test users for login:

 | Email              | Password    |
 |--------------------|-------------|